View of Mt Cook from Hooker Valley Track

 An emergency blanket is probably not necessary if you take all other precautions by checking the weather and going with friends, but it’s always better to be safe than sorry.
 Simple aluminium emergency blankets can be purchased from any outdoor or camping stores for a cheap price.
 Torpedo7 stock these for $8.99 and are small enough to slide in your back pocket.

-Hooker Valley Track is a fantastic entry level walk for anyone who wants an alpine adventure but none of the hard work.
+Hooker Valley Track is a fantastic entry level walk for anyone who wants an alpine adventure but none of the extreme hard work.
 It’s a fantastic day trip for family or friends and can be completed all year round as long as you have the correct gear.
 The baby blue water creates a stark contrast to the white and grey snow capped mountains and ridges around you, so make sure you take a camera to add some art to your walls back at home!

 Heading back to Queenstown after Hooker Valley?
 Check out my post of 7 Best Places to Eat and Drink in Queenstown